Apple Puff Pastry Bites – The Easiest Thanksgiving Appetizer Everyone Loves

 Sometimes, you don't need a special occasion to enjoy good food.
 Make these puff pastries on a relaxed weekend just because you and your family deserve a tasty treat.
 While I was testing this recipe to get it just right, my husband and kids kept walking by and asking how much longer they had to wait.
 I served them with lasagna (of all things!) and it was just a normal weeknight meal that felt extra special.

-How to store Quick Apple Puff Pastry appetizers
+How to Store Quick Apple Puff Pastry appetizers

 1. Room Temperature: If you plan to consume them within a day or two, you can leave them at room temperature, covered with a clean kitchen towel or a loosely fitting lid.
 They should stay fresh and crisp.